DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Pre-Defined Actions

 #### Attack Action
-Make a Martial Attack, using either your body or an object you are holding in either hand (or drawing/picking up as part of the same action).<br>
+Make a Martial Attack, using either a part of your body or an object you are holding in either hand (or drawing/picking up as part of the same action).<br>
-It must be either a Melee Attack against a target within your reach, or a Range Attack (which is interruptible).<br>
+It must be either a Melee Attack against a target within your reach, or an Interruptible Range Attack.<br>
+*Extended Range: You can attack any target within the given range (your Throwing Range unless otherwise specified) as normal.
+You can attack a target outside that range by increasing the Difficulty by 1 for each pace the distance exceeds the range by.*<br><br>

 When you score a hit with a Martial Attack, you may do one of the following things:
-+ Deal 1* damage to the target.
-The (normally Physical) type of damage dealt depends is decided based on vibes.
++ Deal X* damage to the target, where X is the Size Value of the **weapon** used.
+The type of damage dealt is decided contextually, and will thus be Physical most of the time.
-+ Grapple the target.
-+ Shove the target 1* Pace.
++ Shove the target up to X* Paces away from you, where X is your Reach.
-+ Knock Down the target (provided it is no larger than you).
-+ Knock an object out of the target's grip.
++ Knock up to 1* objects out of the target's grip.
 (PHRASING?)
++ Grapple a target creature with a Size Value no higher than X*, where X is your Size Value.
++ Knock down a target creature with a Size Value no higher than X*, where X is your Size Value.
 ##### <br>

-*Extended Range: You can attack any target within the given range (your Throwing Range unless otherwise specified) as normal.
-You can attack a target outside that range by increasing the Difficulty by 1 for each pace the distance exceeds the range by.*<br>
-*Mix n' Match: You can split degrees of success to perform multiple attack options at once.
-With a 2nd Degree hit, for example, would let you do TWO of the listed things, provided you don't increase the damage or push distance.*
+For each additional Degree of Success, you may either cause an additional effect of those listed above, or increase the Degree of Success for **one** of the effects being used.
+(PHRASING?)

 #### Brace Action
 Prepare for the worst and steel your nerves by using any number of Actions.<br>
-Until you've regained the Action, you add a +1 bonus to your Defence, your Awareness, and any Save you make.<br>
+Until the start of your next turn, you add a bonus to your Defence, your Awareness, and any Save you make equal to the number of Actions used.
-*Yes, this can be stacked with itself.*

 #### Care Action
-Make a Test of Medicine to try and mitigate the damage a severly hurt creature has taken (Difficulty = 10 + target's Exhaustion). <br>
+Make a Test of Medicine to try and mitigate the damage a severly hurt creature has taken (Difficulty = 10 + target's Exhaustion).<br>
 On a success, the creature is regains up to 1* HP.
 A creature can't be restored above 0 HP this way.<br>
 This Action is Interruptible.

-#### Fetch/Search/Equip/Inventory/Sort?
+#### Fetch/Equip/Inventory/Sort?
 Action
 Stow away and/or grab hold of any number of items you want.<br>
 You may reach into one bag or similar container to stow items into/access items from.
 This Action is Interruptible.